concordion/concordion-website/_includes/documenting.md

 ## Creating a suite

-HTML links allow us to create a structured suite of specifications, with the pages nested under a hierarchical index
+HTML links allow us to create a structured suite of specifications, with the pages nested under a hierarchical index.
+For example:

     Product
          Theme